Master of Arts in Counseling – Clinical Mental Health Counseling and/or School Counseling

 2. Pay the $30 non-refundable application fee at the time of application

-• Completed on the online application (highly encouraged to write out prior to copy/paste into online application):
+- Completed within the online application (highly encouraged to write out prior to copy/paste into online application):

-• Two (2) online letter of recommendation forms from professional sources addressing the ability of the applicant to become a counselor, academic strengths, and potential.
-Recommenders will be sent an automatic email to complete this online letter of recommendation form during time of application.
-Please have recommenders’ first names, last names, and emails at time of application.
+4. Two (2) online recommendation forms from professional sources addressing the ability of the applicant to become a counselor, academic strengths, and potential.
+Family members cannot be professional sources/recommenders.

 graduatestudies@adams.edu (for electronic official transcripts)